Nonparametric extensions of randomized response for private confidence sets: Introduction

-\subsection{Background I: Local differential privacy}
+\subsection{Background I:~Local Differential Privacy}

+There are two main models of privacy within the DP framework: \textit{central} and \textit{local} DP (LDP) \citep{dwork2006calibrating,kasiviswanathan2011can,dwork2014algorithmic}.
+The former involves a centralized data aggregator that is trusted with constructing privatized output from raw data, while the latter performs privatization at the ``local'' or ``personal'' level (e.g. on an individual's smartphone before leaving the device) so that trust need not be placed in any data collector.
+Both models have their advantages and disadvantages: LDP is a more restrictive model of privacy and thus in general requires more noise to be added.
+On the other hand, the stronger privacy guarantees that do not require a trusted central aggregator make LDP an attractive framework in practice.
+This paper deals exclusively with LDP.

 Making our setup more precise, suppose $X_1, X_2, \dots$ is a (potentially infinite) sequence of $[0, 1]$-valued random variables.
+We could instead have assumed boundedness on any known interval $[a,b]$ since we can always translate and scale the interval to $[0, 1]$ via the transformation $x \mapsto (x-a)/(b-a)$.
 We will refer to $\infseq Xt1$ as the ``raw'' or ``sensitive'' data that are yet to be privatized.
-Following the notation of \citet{duchi2013local-FOCS} the privatized views $Z_1, Z_2, \dots$ of $X_1, X_2, \dots$, respectively are generated by a family of conditional distributions $Q_1, Q_2, \dots$ which we refer to as the \textit{privacy mechanism}.
-Throughout this paper, we will allow this privacy mechanism to be \textit{sequentially interactive}, \citep{duchi2013local-FOCS} meaning that the distribution $Q_i$ of $Z_i$ may depend on $Z_1^{i-1}$, the past privatized observations.\footnote{We use $a_1^{i-1}$ to denote the tuple $(a_1, \dots a_{i-1})$.} In other words, the privatized view $Z_i$ of $X_i$ has a conditional probability distribution $Q_i(\cdot \mid X_i = x, Z_1^{i-1} = z_1^{i-1})$.
+Following the notation of \citet{duchi2013local-FOCS} the privatized views $Z_1, Z_2, \dots$ of $X_1, X_2, \dots$, respectively are generated by a sequence of conditional distributions $Q_1, Q_2, \dots$ which we refer to as the \textit{privacy mechanism}.
+Throughout this paper, we will allow this privacy mechanism to be \textit{sequentially interactive}, meaning that the distribution $Q_i$ of $Z_i$ may depend on the past privatized observations $Z_1^{i-1}:= (Z_1,\dots,Z_{i-1})$ \citep{duchi2013local-FOCS}.
+In other words, the privatized view $Z_i$ of $X_i$ has a conditional distribution $Q_i(\cdot \mid X_i = x, Z_1^{i-1} = z_1^{i-1})$.
 Following \citet{duchi2013local-FOCS,duchi2018minimax} we say that $Q_i$ satisfies $\varepsilon$-local differential privacy if for all $z_1, \dots, z_{i-1} \in [0, 1]$ and $x, \widetilde x \in [0, 1]$, the following likelihood ratio is uniformly bounded:

-where $q_i$ is the Radon-Nikodym derivative of $Q_i$ with respect to some dominating measure.\footnote{Technically, LDP does not require bounded $z$, but nonparametric inference under LDP (our primary goal) does; see Section~\ref{section:nonparametric}.} In the non-interactive case, \eqref{eq:seqInteractiveLikelihood} simplifies to the usual $\eps$-LDP bound \citep{dwork2014algorithmic,kasiviswanathan2011can},